launchflow/launchflow/docs/src/app/docs/get-started/next-js/page.md

 If you're coming from a platform like Vercel you will need update two things:

 1. Add a Dockerfile to your project.
 If you don't have a Dockerfile you can [get started with Next.js's recommended Dockerfile](https://github.com/vercel/next.js/blob/canary/examples/with-docker/Dockerfile).
-Just make sure the port in your Dockefile lines up with your service configuration.
 2. Make sure your Next.js project is set to [output a standalone build](https://nextjs.org/docs/app/api-reference/next-config-js/output).
 You can do this by adding `output: "standalone"` to your `next.config.mjs`:

 {% /callout %}